michaelw-0615/chongdiw-dataviz-portfolio/final-project-part-one.md

 By telling the backstage stories and less-known facts of Chinese restaurants and cuisine in the US, I expect my target audience--exotic food lovers and restaurant goers in the Pittsburgh area--to try out a few Chinese restaurants around their communities, and see how the ancient Chinese cuisine style has evolved in a land far away from home.
 Also, through this project, I hope to encourage my audience to perceive different social and racial groups in a more inclusive way.

 My planned story arc is illustrated in this sketch below.
 First, I will introduce my audience to the story arc by a few interesting facts (like that fortune cookies are never part of Chinese dishes before they came to the US), and will illustrate the first boom of Chinese restaurants in the late 19th century resulting from immigration and the Gold Rush.
-Then I will explain the downturn in early Chinese restaurants following the Chinese Exclusion Act, and how their culinary styles gradually shifted to adapt to the American stomachs.
+Then I will explain the downturn of early Chinese restaurants following the Chinese Exclusion Act, and how their culinary styles gradually shifted to adapt to the American stomachs.
 Following this part, I will showcase the second boom of Chinese restaurants since the 1960-70s when the newly-born fast-food culture gave rise to popular Chinese-style fast-food chains.
 Meanwhile, I will also use different visualization techniques to demonstrate the change in top menu items.
 Finally, I will conclude by recommending my audience to visit nearby Chinese restaurants and experience different styles of Chinese cuisine that exists in the US nowadays.

 ## Initial sketches